Croque-monsieur from Cafe Masillia

-2121A El Cajon Boulevard, University Heights
+2121A El Cajon Boulevard, San Diego

 For whatever reason, 2121A El Cajon Boulevard went tentantless for an eternity after the departure of Eclipse Chocolat.
 Downtime for empty restaurant buildings is usually minimal.
 Landlords want rent paid, and there’s no shortage of brilliant ideas waiting to be developed at the hands of entrepreneurial upstarts.
 The place that finally took over the empty spot, Cafe Massilia, addresses a distinct vacancy in University Heights’ southeast corner: a walkable coffee shop.
 Especially for the people living just south of ECB, the walk to Mystic, Twiggs, or Lestat’s is a few minutes too long to be 100% convenient for foot traffic.